 If you’re trying to lose weight and ditch belly bloat – there are certainly pros to ditching alcohol altogether.
-However, we understand many of us like the occasional drink at a family bbq, Christmas time and a glass of red with a fancy dinner.
+However, we understand many of us like a glass of something.

 With that, we are here to remind you that a drink here and there will NOT deter you from reaching your weight loss goals.

-Like many mums you may be doing really well on your weight loss plan but still find that you are you craving a glass of wine a few times a week.
+Like many mums, you may be doing really well on your weight loss plan but still find that you are craving a glass of wine a few times a week.

 While a recent diet and lifestyle change study found that people who increased their alcohol intake gained more weight over time, the findings varied by type of alcohol.

-So to find the best option for you and your weight loss plan, here is how you can find the lowest calorie drinks.
+So yes, you can still enjoy a drink when you want to, but you should find the best option for you and your weight loss plan.
+Here is how you can find the lowest-calorie drinks.